didierdv/Simplax/README.md

 * In your JS code using:
 `$('.target-1, .target-2, .target-N').simplax({'effect':'classic'})`
 * Directy in the HTML markup using `data-simplax` attribute on the element tags you want to animate.
-The value must be formatted as a JS object.
+The value must be formatted as a JSON object.
-`<div data-simplax="{'effect':'classic','speed':0.5}"></div>`
+`<div data-simplax='{"effect":"classic","speed":0.5}'></div>`

 Simplax offers you flexibility letting you combine these two ways.